SheaCardozo/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I'm a Machine Learning Scientist at Tenyks developing Explainable AI (XAI) methods for Computer Vision.
+I'm a PhD Student in the Waterloo Intelligent Systems Lab at the University of Waterloo.
 I am interested in generalization in computer vision and its applications to autonomous systems.
 This includes building 4D world models for dynamic scenes, creating robust scene representations via multimodal sensor fusion, and learning causal models for multi-agent prediction and planning.

 {style="text-align: center;"}